Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Analytical Framework

 The previous discussion highlights that switching to the co-moving frame coordinates is not always beneficial (particularly in case of spacetime modulated systems), as it can originate both a bianisotropic coupling and a complex spatially dispersive response, i.e., lead to a physical scenario very different from the standard static grating.

 Consider however a situation in which all the materials of the system have a response that stays invariant under the relevant Lorentz boost.
 For example, air (vacuum) is described by the same constitutive relations in all inertial reference frames, and thereby it provides a (trivial) example of a material whose response is frame independent.
-Less trivial, it can be shown that any nondispersive material ($\varepsilon$, $\mu$) with refractive index identical to $n=1$ has exactly the same property.
+Less trivial, it can be shown that any nondispersive material ($\varepsilon$, $\mu$) with refractive index identical to $n=1$ has exactly the same property \cite{Prudencio2023}.
 When the constitutive relations are frame independent, the structure of the dynamical equations is unaffected by the Lorentz transformation, apart from the coordinate transformation in the material parameters.
 For such a class of systems the spacetime modulation is indistinguishable from a translational physical motion, as switching to the co-moving frame is formally equivalent to setting the modulation speed $v$ identical to zero.

 An important example of a material (boundary) that is Lorentz-invariant is the PEC boundary condition.
-Provided the velocity $\bf{v}$ that determines the Lorentz boost is parallel to relevant PEC boundary, then the response is frame independent (see Sect.
-II.B).
+Provided the velocity $\bf{v}$ that determines the Lorentz boost is parallel to relevant PEC boundary, then the response is frame independent (see Appendix A).
 This means that the tangential electrical field vanishes at the boundary interface, independent of the considered frame.
 In contrast, when $\bf{v}$ is perpendicular to the relevant boundary, the response may change and the Lorentz invariance is lost.

 As an application, consider a metallic grating formed by PEC strips standing in air, with the relevant modulation speed parallel to the interface (Figure \ref{fig1}).
 Provided the strips are infinitesimally thin, all the relevant PEC interfaces are parallel to $\bf{v}$ and thus the constitutive relations that describe the response of the entire structure (air and PEC strips) are frame independent.
 Thus, this type of grating provides an interesting example of a spacetime modulated system with a response that is indistinguishable from that of the corresponding moving grating.